OraonShivam21/edify-educational-app/README.md

 # EDIFY - Educational Website
-"Grow you skills to advance your career path - Edify offers you with variety of courses which helps you in your skill development and makes you confident for the job.
+"Grow your skills to advance your career path - Edify offers you with variety of courses that help you in your skill development and make you confident for the job.
 Enroll and get started."

-Edify is an eduational website that provides user with various courses Edify can offer.
+Edify is an educational website that provides users with various courses Edify can offer.
 It revolves around creating a responsive website using HTML, CSS, and JavaScript.
 The website is being provided with multi-paged functionalities where users can visit various pages related to the website like Home, About, Courses, and Contact pages.
 Also, the website is being deployed using the Netlify service.

 ## Table of Contents
 - [Project Overview](#project-overview)